 Tattoo Aftercare Instructions

 Tattoos are tender for the first couple of days, sometimes upwards of a week.
-Some tattoos can have slight bruising, and a lot of times, some swelling is apparent.
+Some tattoos can have slight bruising and a lot of times, some swelling is apparent.
+Proper tattoo aftercare is important for the best end result.
 Drink a lot of fluids and try to keep any movement or contact with your fresh tattoo minimal.
 Your artist took the care to cover up your new tattoo to keep air-borne bacteria from invading your wound.
 Open flesh is a breeding ground for bacteria and infection.
 Leave the bandage on for a minimum of two to three hours, or as otherwise directed by your artist.

 Taking off the bandage